slsa-framework/slsa/docs/README.md

 ### Something is wrong with the site.
 How do I debug and/or roll back?

 Go to https://app.netlify.com/sites/slsa/deploys?filter=main to see recent deployments.
-You need to be logged into Netlify to see the list.
+You need to be logged into Netlify to see the list of deployments, and in the "slsa" team to perform mutations (e.g. Publish).

 View a previous version of the site by clicking on a deployment's date: